DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 ### Network Layer

-#### About Network Layer
+TODO: About Network Protocol

-...

-#### Internet Protocol

-**IP** (*Internet Protocol*) - is the routable protocol whose main purpose are internetworking and essentially establishes the Internet. *IP* combines network segments into a single network, ensuring the delivery of data packets between any network nodes through an arbitrary number of intermediate nodes (*routers*).

-There are two versions of *IP*:
+---

-- IPv4
+#### IPv4
-- IPv6

-**IPv4**

 ![ipv4](/home/leschev/Projects/network-cheat-sheets/images/protocols-standards-and-mechanisms/network-layer/ip/ipv4.png)

-IPv4 packet includes the next headers:
+*IPv4 Packet* includes the next headers:

-- Version - IP protocol version.
+- *Version* - IP protocol version.
 Has value 4 or 6.
-- IHL (*Internet Header Length*) - Header length in *dword* (*32-bit words*).
-It indicates to beginning of *payload*.
+- *IHL* (*Internet Header Length*) - Header length in *dword* (*32-bit words*).
+It indicates to beginning to *Payload* field.
-- DSCP (*Differentiated Services Code Point*)
+- *DSCP* (*Differentiated Services Code Point*)
-- ECN (*Explicit Congestion Notification*)
+- *ECN* (*Explicit Congestion Notification*)
-- Length - packet length, including headers and payload
+- *Length* - Packet length, including *Header* and *Payload*
-- Identification
-- Flags
+- *Identification* - Fragment identification
+- *Flags* - Fragmentation options
-- Fragment Offset
+- *Fragment Offset* - Fragment offset from the beginning
-- TTL (*Time To Live*) - In fact this value indicates to amount of intermediate nodes that packet can pass.
+- *TTL* (*Time To Live*) - In fact this value indicates to amount of intermediate nodes that packet can pass.
 Every node reduces the value by 1.
 When *TTL* will be equal to 0, packet will be discarded.
-- Protocol - *L4* protocol
+- *Protocol* - *L4* protocol
-- CRC - correction codes
+- *CRC* (*Cyclic Redundancy Code*) - Correction codes
-- Source IP Address
+- *Source IP Address*
-- Destination IP Address
+- *Destination IP Address*
-- Parameters
-- Payload
+- *Parameters* - Debugging options
+- *Payload* - *L4 Payload*

 ---

-**DSCP**

-...
+TODO: DSCP

 ---

-**ECN**

-...
+TODO: ECN

 ---

 **Fragmentation**

 If packet has a huge size, it's divided by several small-size fragments.
-This process named *fragmentation*.
-Router compiles packet from the got fragments.
-Fragmentation process uses three fields:
+This process named *Fragmentation*.
+Router compiles packet from the got fragments. *Fragmentation* process uses three fields:

-- Identification - fragments of one packet have the same value.
+- *Identification* - fragments of one packet have the same value.
 Router uses it to identify belonging to one packet.

-- Flags - 3 bits: DF (*Don't Fragment*), MF (*More Fragments*) and reserved bit. *DF* bit forbids to fragment the packet. *MF* bit indicates that current fragment is not last of this packet.
+- *Flags* - 3 bits: DF (*Don't Fragment*), MF (*More Fragments*) and reserved bit. *DF* bit forbids to fragment the packet. *MF* bit indicates that current fragment is not last of this packet.
 Router uses *MF* to identify beginning and ending of packet fragments set.

-- Fragment Offset - Router uses it to identify the order of fragments in packet.
+- *Fragment Offset* - Router uses it to identify the order of fragments in packet.

-  Fragmentation is produced if packet size more then *MTU*. *MTU* (*Maximum Transmission Unit*) - is unit size, transmitted by Ethernet frame (*payload*). *IEEE 802.3* set size of Ethernet frame in 1518 bytes.
-This chose based on different factors - network tasks, loading, transmitting data, distance etc. 18 bytes used for headers, except the *preambula*.
+  *Fragmentation* is produced if packet size more then *MTU*. *MTU* (*Maximum Transmission Unit*) - is unit size, transmitted by *Ethernet Frame* (*Payload*). *IEEE 802.3* set size of *Ethernet Frame* in 1518 bytes.
+This chose based on different factors - network tasks, loading, transmitting data, distance etc. 18 bytes used for headers, except the *Preambula*.
 Don't forget about *LLC, SNAP, dot1q, qinq* that can add extra headers.
-The remaining 1500 bytes used for payload.
-There are frames with size from 1500 to 16000 bytes - *jumbo frames*.
+The remaining 1500 bytes used for *Payload*.
+There are frames with size from 1500 to 16000 bytes - *Jumbo Frames*.
 They used in specific tasks.

 ---